miroslavpopovic/aspnetcore-workshop/docs/00-prerequisites.md

 1. Latest [.NET Core 3.0 SDK](https://dotnet.microsoft.com/download/dotnet-core/3.0)
 2. [Visual Studio Code](https://code.visualstudio.com/) editor
     - If you are using Linux or Mac for development.
-    - If you don't want to install full Visual Studio 2019 Preview on Windows.
+    - If you don't want to install full Visual Studio 2019 on Windows.
     - You will also need to install [C# for Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=ms-vscode.csharp) extension.
-    - *It's ok to install it side-by-side with VS 2019 Preview - during live workshop, we can demonstrate both*
+    - *It's ok to install it side-by-side with VS 2019 - during live workshop, we can demonstrate both*
 3. [JetBrains Rider](https://www.jetbrains.com/rider/)
 4. [BitBucket](https://bitbucket.com/) or another online code repository instead of GitHub
 5. Any visual tool for git (if you prefer it over command line):